Hydrogeny

 THEOLOGY WITHOUT ALTARS

-The Hydrogeny were not rulers.
+The Hydrogeny were not sovereign.

-They were ahead.
+They were beyond.

-THE VISIBILITY PROBLEM
+THE PROBLEM OF VISIBILITY

 The anomaly persisted.